1996 Serbian local elections: Zvečan

 Results of the election for the Municipal Assembly of Zvečan:

 Incumbent mayor Desimir Petković, an opponent of Milošević's rule, was confirmed for another term in office after the election.
 He was removed from office in June 2000 and replaced by Miomira Ignjatović.
 Zvečan remained under de facto Serbian authority after the Kosovo War.

-The Serbian National Council emerged as a parallel authority within the Serb community in 1999, and its leading members included prominent Zvečan residents such as Milan Ivanović.
-Online accounts do not indicate who, if anyone, led its Zvečan municipal committee.
-Milan Ivanović ultimately transformed the Serbian National Council into a political party and became its leader in the municipality.
+The Serbian National Council emerged as a parallel authority within the Serb community in 1999, and its members included prominent Zvečan residents such as Milan Ivanović.
+Online accounts do not indicate who, if anyone, initially led the council's Zvečan municipal committee.
+Milan Ivanović ultimately transformed the organization into a political party and became its leader in the municipality.

 Online sources do not indicate the name of the United Nations Interim Administration Mission in Kosovo (UNMIK) representative in Zvečan in the immediate post-war period.

 Kosovo's Serb community generally boycotted the 2000 Kosovan local elections overseen by UNMIK and the Organization for Security and Co-operation in Europe (OSCE), and the results in three predominantly Serb northern communities (including Zvečan) were not certified due to low turnout.
-After the vote, UNMIK directly appointed representatives of the local Serb communities to municipal assemblies in these communities, and these assemblies in turn selected new mayors.
-Despite objections from some in the community, the assemblies ultimately provided functional local governments.
+After the vote, UNMIK directly appointed representatives of the local Serb communities to the local assemblies in these municipalities, and these assemblies in turn selected new mayors.
+Despite objections from some in the community, this approach ultimately produced functional local governments.
 Desimir Petković was once again chosen as mayor of Zvečan.

 The Serb community of Zvečan generally participated in the 2002 Kosovan local elections overseen by UNMIK and the Organization for Security and Co-operation in Europe (OSCE).